Garlin Murl Conner

 Garlin Murl Conner (June 2, 1919 – November 5, 1998) was a United States Army technical sergeant and first lieutenant in the Second World War.
-He was awarded the Distinguished Service Cross, four Silver Stars, and the French Croix de guerre for his heroic actions in Italy and France during the war.
+He was awarded the Distinguished Service Cross, four Silver Stars, Bronze Star, and the French Croix de guerre for his heroic actions in Italy and France during the war.
 During his campaigns, he was wounded three times.
-An attempt to upgrade Conner's Distinguished Service Cross to the Medal of Honor, the United States military's highest decoration for valor, took 22 years.
-On 29 March 2018, the White House announced President Trump would award the Medal of Honor to Garlin Murl Conner in a ceremony at the White House.
-On 26 June 2018, the president presented the medal to Pauline Conner, his widow, in a ceremony in the East Room.
+His Distinguished Service Cross was upgraded to the Medal of Honor, after a 22-year effort that began shortly before his death.
+President Trump presented the medal to his widow, Lyda Pauline Conner, in a ceremony in the East Room of the White House on 26 June 2018.

 Early life

-Conner was born on 2 June 1919 in Aaron, Kentucky.
-He was the third child of eleven brothers and sisters.
+Conner was born on 2 June 1919 on Indian Creek, a tributary of the Cumberland River in Clinton County, served by the Aaron, Kentucky post office.
+He was the third child of 11 brothers and sisters.
 He and four of his brothers served during World War II.
 He stood at 5 ft 6 in.